Erin Lee Carr: 2009-2014

 Carr worked as a college intern at VICE.
-After graduation, in 2010 she got a full-time job at VICE where she worked up to an Associate Producer position for Vice Media's Motherboard, an online magazine and video channel that focused on the intersection of technology, science and people.
-She was at VICE for three years.
+In 2010, she got a full-time job at VICE where she worked up to an Associate Producer position for Vice Media's Motherboard, In 2011, Carr co-produced the documentary Free The Network for Motherboard.
+The film depicted the efforts of the Free Network Foundation to provide Occupy Wall Street protestors in Zuccotti Park with Internet connectivity.